Patient Information and Consent

 This document explains the legal framework of our telemedicine services and serves to obtain your informed consent.

 Professional Secrecy and Disclosure Authorization (Art.
-321 SCC)
+321 no. 1 SCC)

 Physicians and pharmacists are bound by professional secrecy pursuant to Art.
-321 of the Swiss Criminal Code.
-This means that they generally may not disclose secrets entrusted to them in the course of their profession.
+321 no. 1 of the Swiss Criminal Code.
+This also applies to assistants involved in treatment or service provision.

-According to Art.
-321 para.
-2 SCC, disclosure is permissible if it occurs 'with the consent of the entitled person.'
-Your consent in this document authorizes the medical professionals involved in your treatment to share information necessary for your care with each other.
+Your consent in this document authorizes the medical professionals involved in your treatment to exchange the information necessary for your care with each other and with the dispensing partner pharmacy.

 Formula Magistralis (Art.
 9 para.
 2 lit. a TPA)